 Codecademy Isn’t That Bad

-There’s a lot to like about Codecademy.
-They’ve introduced thousands to the fundamentals of computer science.
-But there’s a lot of room for improvement, too.
+Now look, there’s a lot to like about Codecademy.
+This isn’t meant to discourage budding programmers, learning is always the goal.
+Codecademy has introduced thousands to the fundamentals of computer science.
+But there’s considerable room for improvement, too.

 Affiliate Disclosure: By buying the products we recommend, you help keep the site alive.
 Read more.